rogeruiz/cvs-covid-vaccines-newyork/README.md

 ### header-user-agent.txt

-The `User-Agent` header used by your browser for the initial request.
+The `User-Agent:` header used by your browser for the initial request.

 ### header-referer.txt

-The `Referer` header used by your browser for the initial request.
+The `Referer:` header used by your browser for the initial request.

 ### cookie-data.txt

-The `Cookie` header used by your browser for the initial request.
+The `Cookie:` header used by your browser for the initial request.

 [txtblt]: https://textbelt.com "Send and receive SMS with a clean, simple API"